- Why Import Reference Notes?

 The Select Project dialog box will open.

-Select the template that includes the RefNotes you want to import.
+Select the template or project that includes the RefNotes you want to import.

 Click OK to import the RefNotes.